-- May 1: For current students, FAFSA results received after this date will result in 'late applicant' status (for non-first year students only)
+May 1: FAFSA results received after this date will result in 'late applicant' status (for non-first year students only)

 FAFSA on the Web (FOTW) Worksheet

 In order to file your FAFSA electronically, you'll need to create your Federal Student Aid (FSA) ID.
-This ID will be used to authenticate your identity and will be used for numerous federal financial aid processes.
-If you are a dependent student, at least one parent whose information is provided on the FAFSA will also need a PIN.
-You can apply for a PIN now!
+This ID will be used to authenticate your identity for numerous federal financial aid processes.
+If you are a dependent student, at least one parent whose information is provided on the FAFSA will also need an ID of his/her own.

 IRS Data Retrieval Tool (DRT)

 When filing your FAFSA On The Web (FOTW), you will be encouraged to use the IRS DRT, which will allow the U.S. Department of Education to access your tax year data directly from the IRS, rather than having you provide the data.
 This will ensure the most accurate aid award for you and may satisfy the need for further tax information if selected for Federal Verification.
 Read about the IRS Data Retrieval Tool or watch the DRT video to learn more.